celestehsu95/Generating-Data-with-DBN/README.md

 Dbn_generate.py is for generating the images we got.

-# Generating Data withRBM
+# Generating Data with DBN
-The goal of this project was to construct and train a Restricted Boltzmann Machine on an insufficient/imbalanced dataset, generate new samples to augment the dataset, and observe how the augmented dataset improves the performance of classification models.
+The goal of this project was to construct and train a Deep Bayesian Network on an insufficient/imbalanced dataset, generate new samples to augment the dataset, and observe how the augmented dataset improves the performance of classification models.

 # Data